joeneverdie/joeneverdie/README.md

-- 👋 Hi, I’m @joeneverdie
+- 👋 Hi, I’m Son, you can call me Joe
 - 👀 I'm interested in technology and space scientist
-- 🌱 I’m currently learning to become a full-stack developer
+- 🌱 I’m currently learning to become a good software engineer
 - 💞️ I’m looking to collaborate on space scientist
-- 📫 How to reach me at sonlaanh1997@gmail.com
+- 📫 How to reach me at joeneverdiegts@gmail.com

 <!---
 joeneverdie/joeneverdie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.